jalapeno/SRv6_dCloud_Lab/lab_1/lab_1-guide.md

 ## SR-MPLS

 Segment Routing (SR) is a source-based routing architecture.
 A node chooses a path and steers a packet through the network via that path by inserting an ordered list of segments, instructing how subsequent nodes in the path that receive the packet should process it.
 This simplifies operations and reduces resource requirements in the network by removing network state information from intermediary nodes as path information is encoded as an ordered list of segments in label stack at the ingress node.
 In addition to this, because the shortest-path segment includes all Equal-Cost Multi-Path (ECMP) paths to the related node, SR supports the ECMP nature of IP by design.
-In Lab 1 we will add some basic SR-MPLS commands to xrd01 -> xrd07.
+In Lab 1 we will enable SR-MPLS forwarding on routers xrd01 -> xrd07.

 For a full overview of SR-MPLS please see the Wiki here: [LINK](/SR-MPLS.md)
 The Cisco IOS-XR 7.5 Configuration guide for SR-MPLS can be found here: [LINK](https://www.cisco.com/c/en/us/td/docs/iosxr/cisco8000/segment-routing/75x/b-segment-routing-cg-cisco8000-75x/configuring-segment-routing-for-is-is-protocol.html)